Microsoft introduced PowerShell with Windows 7. It is a powerful set of commands for operating system instructions.

 Absolutely!
 In Atera, the in-app Command Prompt function means that any technician can remotely send CLI commands to any end user machine.
 For tasks like caching recent commands, real-time sampling and output, adding extra security like auto-terminate or shut down policies, it’s a great tool.
 You can find it in the Manage section on your Devices.

 You can also run PowerShell scripts from inside Atera, also found under Manage in Devices.
 These are a very flexible way to run scripts in your environment.
-If you’re not such a coder yourself, you can also benefit from our community-driven Shared Script Library, with hundreds of ready to go tried and tested scripts for any use case you can imagine!
+If you’re not comfortable with coding, you can also benefit from our community-driven Shared Script Library, with hundreds of ready to go tried and tested scripts for any use case you can imagine!

 Where can I find PowerShell script examples?

 This article is just an introduction to PowerShell.
-It opens a series of guides into how Windows PowerShell works, why it’s effective, and how you can use it.
+It opens a series of guides on how Windows PowerShell works, why it’s effective, and how you can use it.

 Related Articles